INTONNATION/FreeTON-Rust-Node/README.md

 All scripts are in the active development stage and will be updated regularly.
 Feel free to contact us using Github issues or directly on Telegram (@sostrovskyi, @renatSK, @azavodovskyi).

 This guide contains instructions on how to build and configure a RUST validator node in the Free TON blockchain.
 The instructions and scripts can be executed on any Debian based Linux distributions but were verified on Ubuntu 18.04 and Ubuntu 20.04.
+TON node installation **doesn't use Docker** because of some potential users concerns and its specific setup for such applications.

 ## System requirements